Party Legends

-Party Legends is an American live action/animated series that aired on Viceland, where celebrities narrate crazy, often-drug-induced, true stories of things that happened to them at parties.
-The series premiered on July 7, 2016.
+Party Legends is an American live-action/animated series that aired on Viceland, where celebrities narrate crazy, often-drug-induced, true stories of things that happened to them at parties.
+Based on a series of videos uploaded on Vice's YouTube channel in 2012, the TV series aired from July 7, 2016 to July 27, 2017.

+The series was produced by Field Recordings, in partnership with Starburns Industries and Vice Labs.